soundcloud/lightcycle/README.md

 # Light cycle

-An Android library to break `BaseActivity` and `BaseFragment` in small testable components.
+Android library that helps you break `BaseActivity` and `BaseFragment` into smaller testable components.

 ## Usage
 ```java